bpan0012/FYP-2022-Hydrological-Modelling/README.md

 The calibrated parameters for the catchments studied is in the paramters folder.
 Normal model parameters are in the calibrated choosen folder Ensemble calibrated parameters are in the 220924 folder

+This code should be read in conjunciton with my final year report.

+Kind Regards,
+Bill (billpanthalany@gmail.com)